How to Build Trust with a New Client

 Asking for feedback is a valuable part of building a trusting relationship with a client.
 Constructive criticism isn’t always easy to hear, but it can be helpful.
 Getting feedback and making changes (if appropriate), shows your client that you value their opinion.

 While the end of a project may seem like the obvious time to ask for feedback, consider making feedback part of your overall communication plan.
-Check in with your client from time to time, ask how you’re doing and if there’s anything you can adjust or try to create a better experience.
+Check in with your client from time to time, ask how they’re doing, and if there’s anything you can adjust or try to create a better experience.
 Encouraging this type of dialogue throughout your project can help normalize what might otherwise feel like one big conversation at the very end of your time working together.

 10 Ways Independent Consultants Can Wow Their Clients

-Learn more about the MBO Platform
+Learn more about MBO